mhyang721/noteboard/README.md

-# note-taking-application
+# MDIA 3294 - Notes Application
- A note taking application using CRUD
+- A note-taking application using CRUD